What’s Next Washington

 Respects and promotes full human rights for the formerly incarcerated.

 We work to change systemic barriers to re-entry and ensure full participation in society.
 Our goal is to end the marginalization of the formerly incarcerated.

 Our first priority is to improve the ability of formerly incarcerated adults to reintegrate into society.

 Collaboration: Partner with employers and others to expand opportunities for individuals with conviction histories.

 Communications and Media: Address and reduce the bias and demeaning treatment we face.

 Leadership: Develop skills among the formerly incarcerated so they can lead systems change.

 Executive Director and Co-Founder

-Mari joined the board in April this year and currently serves as the board treasurer.
+Mari joined the board in April 2018 and currently serves as the board treasurer.
 She has over 25 years of finance, consulting and enterprise program leadership for JP Morgan Chase Investment Bank and The Royal Bank of Scotland.
 She has also led efforts to support First Tee in Connecticut, The Center for Domestic Violence and Susan G. Komen Foundation.
 Mari’s family immigrated from the Philippines to avoid gang violence and political unrest.

-Garnet joined the board in March of this year.
+Garnet joined the board in March of 2018.
 He brings an international, military service, and business perspective to the board.
 He was born and raised in Jamaica, immigrated to the United States, and now lives in Spokane, Washington.
 He served in the Army from 1999 – 2002, and has an Associate’s degree in business.
 Garnet was released from prison in 2014.